 This can often be difficult to navigate and decipher, as there is a wide variety of conflicting advice for what to do following an auto accident on private property.
 First, contact police or the property owner to determine from whom you may get your incident report from.
 If injuries are sustained from such an accident, it is always wise to seek medical attention.
 The first thing you should do is contact the police to see if they can at least give you an incident report, and if they can’t, try to get one from the property owner or someone who works at the property.

-If you or a loved one is involved in a car accident, as a driver or passenger, on a private property, it is always wise to find a trusted and experienced personal injury lawyer who knows the ins and outs of dealing with insurance companies every day.
+If you or a loved one is involved in a car accident in Nevada, as a driver or passenger, on a private property, it is always wise to find a trusted and experienced personal injury lawyer who knows the ins and outs of dealing with insurance companies every day.
 Their experience may help alleviate the stress of your situation as they do their part in fighting for the compensation you deserve.
 We never want you to feel like you have to go through it alone.
 Turn to our team of experienced lawyers and we will work with you to get the compensation you deserve.